Dockland Settlements: Later history

 Dockland Settlement No. 1 and its satellites emerged from the war seriously weakened and in debt.
 Kennedy-Cox was persuaded to break his retirement to re-establish them on a sounder footing.
 By reducing the staff to a minimum and introducing strict economies he created the basis for a revival.
 However, by the 1950s the social and economic climate was changing; the advent of the welfare state and full employment rendered much of the settlements' traditional activities redundant.
 The focus changed to a Christian emphasis.
 An evangelical warden was appointed, bible classes were started, and staff positions were confined to Christians.
 At the same time, the public schools whose initiatives had initially helped to create the settlements were now revising their approaches to charitable work.
 In 1956 Malvern College ended its connection with the settlements; the same year, in a major downsizing operation, Settlement No. 1 was closed and the headquarters of the settlements organisation was moved to Stratford.
 Three London settlements remained: at Stratford, the Isle of Dogs, and Rotherhithe.
-Outside London there were settlements at Dagenham and Hainault in Essex and, further afield, at Bristol and Plymouth.
+Outside pre-1965 London there were settlements at Dagenham and Hainault in Essex and, further afield, at Bristol and Plymouth.

 The work of the smaller settlements continued, in varying forms, into the 1960s and beyond, and although their functions were gradually taken over by local authorities, a few survived in some form into the 21st century.
 Dockland Settlement No. 1 was revived in 1958, following an initiative from the Bishop of Barking who, together with the former England cricketer The Revd David Sheppard, created the Mayflower Family Centre.
 The objectives of the new organisation were specifically Christian: "To serve the district in the name of Christ, trying to meet some of the some social and educational needs of Canning Town".
 The Mayflower Centre lasted until 2003, undergoing numerous changes of character along the way, until it merged with a local Elim Pentecostal Church to become the River Church and Centre.
 The other London settlements continued to operate.
 In 2005 Island History News reported: "If [Sir Reginald Kennedy-Cox] could return now he would be amazed at the new skyline of office blocks, but he would recognise the surrounding deprivation – the unemployment, the overcrowded homes, the lack of play facilities ... the work of the Dockland Settlements charity remains vital to the area".

+The Carpenters and Dockland Centre remains in operation in Stratford, East London as a youth and community centre with sports facilities.